Mrfebz/obesity-level-prediction/README.md

 4. Remove duplicate records
 5. Separate features and target
 6. Identify categorical and numerical features
-7. Apply One-Hot Encoding
+7. Split the data into training and testing sets
-8. Apply feature scaling
+8. Apply One-Hot Encoding
-9. Split data into training and testing sets
+9. Apply feature scaling
 10. Train a Logistic Regression model using One-vs-One classification
 11. Generate predictions
 12. Evaluate the model using accuracy and classification metrics